elementlabs42/BitVM/README.md

 ### Global Options

 - -r, --verifiers <VERIFIER_PUBKEYS>: Optional; Comma-separated list of public keys for verifiers (max: 1000).
 Can also be set via the VERIFIERS environment variable.
 - -e, --environment <ENVIRONMENT>: Specify the Bitcoin network environment (mainnet, testnet).
-Defaults to mainnet.
+Defaults to testnet.
 Can also be set via the ENVIRONMENT environment variable.
 - --key-dir <DIRECTORY>: Directory containing the private keys.
 Can also be set via the KEY_DIR environment variable.

 ### Available Commands